Tutorial: Create a host pool

 If you're using an automated process to build your environment, you'll need the latest version of the configuration JSON file.
 You can find the JSON file here.

 Now that you've made your host pool, you can populate it with RemoteApp programs.
-To learn more about how to manage apps in Windows Virtual Desktop, head to our next tutorial:
+To learn more about how to manage apps in Azure Virtual Desktop, head to our next tutorial: